x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/email-address-policies/eap-procedures.md

   - `lt` and `gt` (less than and greater than).

   - `like` and `notlike` (string contains and does not contain; requires at least one wildcard in the string.
-For example, `{Department -like 'Sales*'}`.
+For example, `"Department -like 'Sales*'"`.

   - Use parentheses to group `<Property> -<Operator> '<Value>'` statements together in complex filters.
-For example, {(Department -like 'Sales\*' -or Department -like 'Marketing\*') -and (Company -eq 'Contoso' -or Company -eq 'Fabrikam')}.
+For example, `"(Department -like 'Sales*' -or Department -like 'Marketing*') -and (Company -eq 'Contoso' -or Company -eq 'Fabrikam')"`.
 Exchange stores the filter in the **RecipientFilter** property with each individual statement enclosed in parentheses, but you don't need to enter them that way.

+  - For more information, see [Additional OPATH syntax information](https://docs.microsoft.com/powershell/exchange/exchange-server/recipient-filters/recipient-filters#additional-opath-syntax-information).

   - After you use the **New-EmailAddressPolicy** cmdlet to create a policy that uses custom recipient filters, you can't modify the recipient filters in the EAC.
 You need to use the **Set-EmailAddressPolicy** cmdlet with the _RecipientFilter_ parameter in the Exchange Management Shell.